chamoda/chamoda.github.io/_posts/2017-10-05-introduction-to-machine-learning-with-linear-regression.markdown

     return theta0 + theta1 * x
 ```

 If we pass normal python integer values to `x`, `theta0`, `theta1` it will output an integer.
-What will happen if we change `x` to a numpy array.
+What will happen if we change `x` to a numpy array?
 All values get multiplied by `theta1`, then all values will get added by `theta0`.
 Output will be a numpy array.
 This happens because of a python feature called broadcasting.
 It will save us from writing a for loop to calculate all the values step by step.
-Broadcastng is a very powerpull concept.
+Broadcasting is a very powerful concept.
 Use of broadcasting will be used everywhere when doing machine learning in python.
-Next we implement cost function in python
+Next we implement the cost function in python

 ```python
 def cost(x, theta0, theta1):
     return np.sum(np.power(h(x, theta0, theta1) - y, 2)) * 1 / 2 * x.shape[0]
 ```

-`np.sum()` function take sum of all the values inside a numpy array and return a scaler value. `np.power()` take power, in this case square of all the values and retrun a same size array with modified values. we pass a numpy array as `x` so `x.shape[0]` is number of elements in `x` which is also equal to $$m$$.
+`np.sum()` function takes the sum of all the values inside a numpy array and returns a scalar value. `np.power()` takes power, in this case square of all the values and returns a same size array with modified values.
+We pass a numpy array as `x` so `x.shape[0]` is the number of elements in `x` which is also equal to $$m$$.

 Now we need to find `theta0` and `theta1` which minimize the cost function.
-One approach is to brute force a range of `theta0` and `theta1` and pick values where return value of cost function is minimal.
-But can we to better?
+One approach is to brute force a range of `theta0` and `theta1` and pick values where the return value of the cost function is minimal.
+But can we do better?

 # Gradient Descent